PIP-II Dipole Magnets

 Quick Summary

-Fermi National Accelerator Laboratory (FNAL), through Fermi Forward Discovery Group, LLC (FFDG), is soliciting proposals for the design, fabrication, assembly, testing, and delivery of PIP-II Beam Transfer Line (BTL) Dipole Magnets.
-This is a firm-fixed-price subcontract requirement for the PIP-II accelerator upgrade project.
-Proposals are due May 13, 2026, at 2:00 P.M.
-CST.
+Fermi National Accelerator Laboratory (FNAL) is soliciting proposals for the design, fabrication, assembly, testing, and delivery of PIP-II Beam Transfer Line (BTL) Dipole Magnets.
+This is a firm-fixed-price subcontract requirement for a build-to-spec package.
+The opportunity is unrestricted with no set-aside.
+Proposals are due May 27, 2026, at 2:00 P.M.
+CDT.

 Scope of Work